CIS-OrgTest/support/Success Criteria.md

 ###Update Document With Your Own Success Criteria
 In the space below identify any criteria specific to your team that would make this pilot a success for your project.
- Please use the suggested format
-(Suggested Format: User Name - User System - Success Criteria)
+Please use the suggested format (User Name - User System - Success Criteria)